TosteMuffin/Quiz/README.md

 Version 2.3: I finished the leaderboard module by using files to record previous attempts and then add current attempts to it.
 I also made it to where if you get one wrong answer the quiz ends instead of 5.
 In the future I will make the wrong answer counter a setting you can change at the beginning.

 !!!NOTICE!!!
 Version 2.2 and Version 2.3 all happened within the span of about 20 minutes (I am severely caffinated and just zooming) and I forgot to upload Version 2.2 before I started working on Version 2.3, so I will be uploading them as a single file titled Version 2.2/2.3.

+FUTURE PLANS (Will get changed with each new version upload)

+1. A way to push the leaderboard to a website so everyone can view any attempt.
+2. Settings at the beginning of the program to select starting difficulty, what type of problems, and how many wrong answers until the quiz stops.
+3. A way for the leaderboard to change based off of settings.
+4. Make the time counter only apply to active participants not someone who just opens the program and lets it run.
+5. Add different types of problems ie. Subtraction, Multiplication, and Division (also maybe more difficult things like fuctions if people want).